Anya Taylor-Joy

 Anya-Josephine Marie Taylor-Joy (/'ænjə/; born 16 April 1996) is an actress.
 (Note: Taylor-Joy is a dual national of the United Kingdom and United States, born in Miami to an Argentine-British father and British-Spanish mother, and raised in Argentina and the United Kingdom.
-Sources conflict on her citizenship status in Argentina, regarding whether she is an Argentine national or merely a legal permanent resident of Argentina without citizenship.)
-Born in Miami and raised in Buenos Aires and London, she left school at the age of 16, following which she pursued an acting career.
+Sources conflict over her citizenship status in Argentina, with some claiming she is an Argentine national and others that she is merely a legal permanent resident without citizenship.)
+Born in Miami, she grew up in Buenos Aires and London.
+She began pursuing an acting career at the age of 16.
 After a series of small television roles, her breakthrough came with a leading role in the horror film The Witch (2015).
-Her career progressed with roles in the horror film Split (2016) and its sequel Glass (2019), the black comedy film Thoroughbreds (2017), and for playing Emma Woodhouse in the period drama Emma (2020).
+She had roles in the horror film Split (2016) and its sequel Glass (2019), the black comedy film Thoroughbreds (2017), and the television crime drama series Peaky Blinders (2019–2022).
+Taylor-Joy also played Emma Woodhouse in the period drama Emma (2020).

-Taylor-Joy featured in the television crime drama series Peaky Blinders (2019–2022), and earned international recognition for playing Beth Harmon in the period drama miniseries The Queen's Gambit (2020), winning a Golden Globe Award and a SAG Award, in addition to a nomination for a Primetime Emmy Award.
-She then starred in the horror film Last Night in Soho (2021), the action films The Northman (2022) and The Gorge (2025), and the black comedy The Menu (2022).
-She also voiced Princess Peach in the animated film The Super Mario Bros.
-Movie (2023) and starred as Imperator Furiosa in the apocalyptic film Furiosa: A Mad Max Saga (2024).
+She gained wide recognition for playing Beth Harmon in the period drama miniseries The Queen's Gambit (2020), receiving the Golden Globe and SAG Award for Best Actress, and a nomination for the Primetime Emmy for Outstanding Lead Actress.
+Then she starred in the horror film Last Night in Soho (2021), the action films The Northman (2022) and The Gorge (2025), the black comedy The Menu (2022); and the apocalyptic film Furiosa: A Mad Max Saga (2024) as Imperator Furiosa.
+She voiced Princess Peach in the animated films The Super Mario Bros.
+Movie (2023) and The Super Mario Galaxy Movie (2026).